PYL Younique Volume 1

-PYL Younique Volume 1 is a single album released in October 2012 featuring various SM Town artists.
+PYL Younique Volume 1 is a single album by SMTOWN released on 31 October 2012.
 It is the first collaboration project between the auto-mobile manufacturing company Hyundai and the record label agency S.M.
 Entertainment, both headquartered in Seoul, South Korea.

 The single album contains three previously released digital singles "Lookin'" by BoA featuring The Quiett, "My Lifestyle" by Girls' Generation's Jessica Jung featuring Dok2, and the "Maxstep" by Younique Unit which includes Super Junior's Eunhyuk, Girls' Generation's Hyoyeon, Shinee's Taemin, Super Junior-M's Henry, Exo-K's Kai and Exo-M's Lu Han.

 PYL

 PYL is a Hyundai Motor Company marketing project; meaning Premium Younique Lifestyle.
 The cars that are associated with it are the Hyundai Veloster, Hyundai i30 and the Hyundai i40.

 PYL Younique Volume 1, the collaborative music album created by Hyundai and the record label agency S.M.
 Entertainment, was released on October 31, 2012.